DaveCS1/XAMLPowerToys/README.md

 ---------------------------------------

-Visual Studio 2017 - 2019 extension that enables developers to rapidly generate data entry forms from view models or entity objects for Xamarin Forms, UWP, WPF, and Silverlight.
+Visual Studio 2019 extension that enables developers to rapidly generate data entry forms from view models or entity objects for Xamarin Forms, UWP, WPF, and Silverlight.

+**Supports .NET Full Framework, .NET Standard, and .NET Core 3 applications.**

 See the [changelog](CHANGELOG.md) for changes and roadmap.